Topological insulators and geometry of vector bundles: Connection on a vector bundle

-which agrees with the observed daily rotation of the Foucault pendulum swing plane.
+An important characteristic of the Foucault pendulum is its daily rotation angle.
+The angle of the swing plane rotation $\alpha$ as a function of $\varphi$ is given by Eq.~\eqref{Eq:PTalpha}.
+Thus, the rotation angle $\Delta \alpha$ for the full circle of latitude is

 This result shows that in general, the parallel transported vector need not return to itself after traveling along a closed curve.
+In mathematics, this phenomenon is known as \defn{holonomy}.
+As we will see in Sec.~\ref{Chap:EMF}, it underlies the concept of the field strength in gauge theories.
+The reader can experience the effects of parallel transport in the following physical exercise:

+\exr{Take a pen and rise your arm vertically.
+Direct the pen so that it looks forwards.
+The arm represents a radius of a sphere and the pen is a tangent vector at the north pole.
+Perform the parallel transport of the vector along a triangle formed by arcs of great circles: move along a meridian, then along the equator, and return along another meridian to the starting point.
+Observe that the pen has rotated (despite the fact that it has zero angular velocity around the axis of the arm during the process).
+How is the angle of rotation related to the shape of the triangle?}

-\exr {Consider the motion of the Foucault pendulum on three circles of latitude: equator and two small circles near the poles.
-Find corresponding daily rotation angles and explain their magnitudes and signs.} We generalize this situation as follows.
-Let $\ccont$ be any closed oriented contour on a sphere, parameterized by $\gamma$ (which increases in positive direction).
-Assume that some smooth basis $\vec 1$ is chosen at each point of the contour, and let $\omega_\gamma$ be the corresponding connection coefficient.
-We define the \defn{parallel transport angle} as
+Now consider a more general case of the parallel transport of a tangent vector on a surface $\Surf$.
+Let $\ccont \subset \Surf$ be a closed oriented contour parameterized by $\tau$ (which increases in the positive direction).
+Assume that some smooth basis section $\vec 1$ is chosen in the fibers of $T\Surf$ over the contour, and let $\omega_\tau$ be the corresponding connection coefficient.
+We define the \defn{parallel transport angle} associated with the contour $\ccont$ as

-We know that $\omega_\gamma$ depends on the parametrization of the path and basis choice in the fibers.
-Let us examine $\Delta \alpha(\ccont)$ from this point of view.
-First, the value of $\Delta\alpha$ does not depend on the choice of parametrization $\gamma$.
-Indeed, let $t$ be another parameter along the curve $\ccont$.
-Then
+But is this quantity well-defined?
+As discussed in Sec.~\ref{Sec:ConnCoefTransform}, the connection coefficient $\omega_\tau$ depends on the parametrization of the path and on the basis choice in the fibers.
+Let us examine the behavior of $\Delta \alpha(\ccont)$ under these transformations.
+First, let $\gamma$ be another parameter along the curve $\ccont$, specified by the function $\tau(\gamma)$.
+Two connection coefficients are related as in Eq.~\eqref{Eq:ConnCurve}:

-where we again assume that $t$ increases in positive direction.
+where we assume that $\gamma$ increases in the positive direction.
+Thus, the value of $\Delta\alpha$ does not depend on the choice of the parametrization for $\ccont$.

 Moreover, the quantity